we are now accepting applications for the 2018 youth advisory committee leadership team!

 Roles and Responsibilities

 The Leadership Team will commit to working from January-September, with weekly two-hour YAC meetings as well as regular Leadership Team meetings.
-All members must be on site for the entirety of Project Acorn (August 9-13, 2017).
+It is an expectation that the Leadership Team will attend most of these weekly meetings held in Ottawa in-person.
+All members must be on site for the entirety of Project Acorn (August 15-19, 2018).

 Coordinator’s tasks include, but are not limited to: